DENIS HANDLIN AO

 Denis is also a mentor of the Queensland State of Origin team and has been so for 11 years during their unprecedented success of Ten Series’ wins.

-In the Australia Day 2005 Honours List, Denis was awarded the Member of the Order of Australia (AM) in recognition of:
+In the Australia Day Honours List in 2005, Denis was awarded the Member of the Order of Australia (AM) in recognition of:

 On June 23, 2009, Denis received the Ted Albert Award for Outstanding Services to Australian Music from the Australasian Performing Right Association (APRA).
 This prestigious Award is chosen by the APRA Board of Songwriters and Music Publisher Directors.